 By the AIUSA Cogroup Writers

-August 30 is the International Day of the Disappeared.
+August 30 is observed globally as the International Day of the Victims of Enforced Disappearances.
 Enforced disappearances are a horrific crime where a government or its agents detain someone and then deny all knowledge of their whereabouts or fate.
-Once largely used by military dictatorships, they now occur in every region of the world and in a wide variety of contexts.
+They are committed in every region of the world and in a wide variety of contexts.
 Enforced disappearances are used to spread terror in society, often during periods of armed conflict or repression.

 Amnesty International campaigns against enforced disappearances.
-We stand with the families of the disappeared in their quest to learn the fate of their loved ones.
-In this blog post, we provide some examples of enforced disappearances and opportunities for action on these cases.
-Read on, learn and join the fight for justice for the disappeared!
+In this blog post, we describe some examples of enforced disappearances in China, Turkey, Mozambique and Sri Lanka, and provide opportunities for action on some of these cases.

 The above descriptions of countries and cases are just a small sample of all the enforced disappearances around the world.
-Although it may seem hopeless to expect justice in these cases, the families of the disappeared have not given up.
-And international pressure can work, as shown in the case of Idris Khattak, where the Pakistani government was forced to admit that they were holding him (although his whereabouts are still unknown).
-Please join our campaign, take the actions provided above and help the families of the disappeared obtain the truth and justice so long denied to them.
+Although it may seem hopeless to expect justice in many of these cases, the families of the disappeared have not given up.
+Amnesty International stands with the families.
+Please join our campaign, take the actions provided above and help the families of the disappeared obtain truth and justice.

-The AIUSA Cogroup Writers include the following Amnesty International USA country specialists: Sabina Henneberg, Jim McDonald, Geoffrey Mock, Claire Sadar and Julia Todd.
+The AIUSA Cogroup Writers include the following Amnesty International USA country specialists: Jim McDonald, Mooya Nyaundi and Claire Sadar.